 Danish fashion retailer Ball Group, a European leader in the plus-sized women’s clothing segment with their brand Zizzi, has over 70% of its purchases in USD, and its sales are mostly in DKK, SEK and NOK.
 A hedging strategy developed together with Nordea back in 2016 has paid off for the company during the volatile times.

 On the flipside, these hedging strategies can demand time and resources, which are often limited for many small and mid-sized companies.
 Nordea’s recently launched AutoFX Hedging tool automates the hedging of FX risk and makes it possible for companies to set criteria for their hedging programs.
-AutoFX Hedging is available in Sweden, Denmark and Norway.
+Read more about AutoFX Hedging in Sweden, Denmark, Finland and Norway.

 Swedish mobile phone accessory maker Ideal of Sweden is one company making use of Nordea’s AutoFX currency robot to make more time for what matters – its core business.
 Discover how AutoFX has helped optimize the company’s processes and minimize manual work and human error.